 If a deadline to fix the problem was missed, mention this.
 Request that action be taken in a timely manner and mention that you are keeping a copy of this letter for future reference.

-Don’t let the place fall down around you the owner; sometimes they simply need to be told to do right by you.
+Don’t let the place fall down around you contact the owner; sometimes they simply need to be told to do right by you.